davidgraeff/aspect-oriented-ipstack/README.md

 If you already use the CMake buildsystem, integrating the IP-Stack is very easy and explained [here](doc/include_in_cmake_based_project.md).
-Use application aspects for easily interfere and modify the ipstack to your needs without touching the core source code.
+Use application aspects for easily interfere and modify the ipstack without having explicit APIs to all and every function of this software.

-If you do not use CMake nor AspectC++ in your project you still have the option of building a static library with a plain **C++** / **C** API.
+If you do not use CMake nor AspectC++ in your project you still have the option of building a static library with a plain **C++** / **C** API for using TCP and UDP sockets on IPv4/IPv6.
-For well commented examples look at the linux userspace integrations.
+You find well documented examples in the linux userspace integration directory.

 > Please use the ticket system of github for bugs and feature suggestions.